Downloads

 • seeking/facing reviews of an existing award of DLA (for adults) that you took with you into pension age; or

-• facing very similar boxes on a form when making a new a new claim for DLA (for children)
+• facing very similar boxes on a form when making a new claim for DLA (for children)

-We still include a reduced amount of useful AA and DLA information in the current editions of the Big Book of Benefits and Mental Health , but we also signpost readers here, to get the full Big Book of Benefits treatment of AA and DLA.
+We still include a reduced amount of useful AA and DLA information in the current editions of the Big Book of Benefits and Mental Health , but we also signpost readers to this older chapter, to get the full Big Book of Benefits treatment of AA and DLA.

-Time has moved on, so the rates are well out of date.
+Time has moved on, so the rates of DLA mentioned in that chapter are well out of date.
 However, the rules and eligibility criteria for Attendance Allowance – and the closely linked DLA – do remain largely the same as back then.
-As do all the tips, suggestions and sample forms.
+As do all the tips, suggestions and sample forms to help you when filling in a claim form or challenging a decision..

-We will be updating and re-instating this chapter in the forthcoming Big Book of Benefits, Money and Older People 2022-24, where it will be more directly relevant to those over pension age .
+We will be updating and re-instating this chapter in the forthcoming Big Book of Benefits, Money and Older People 2023-25, where it will also change to be more directly relevant to people over pension age and cover a wider range of health problems (without losing the mental health baby in the new bathwater 🙂 .

-There is some coverage and useful crossover tips for AA and DLA forms still within the current Big Book of Benefits and Mental Health April 2021 to 2023, but it is less comprehensive to allow space for the full treatment of PIP , its trials and tribulations and new friendlier disability payments emerging in Scotland
+There is some coverage and useful crossover tips for AA and DLA forms still within the current Big Book of Benefits and Mental Health April 2021 to 2023, but it is less comprehensive to allow space for the full treatment of PIP and its trial and tribulations.
+PIP’s newer kinder, gentler Scottish cousin – Adult Disability Payment (ADP) – is dealt with alonside PIP as the points system and practical tips are very similar, even if the process has more regard for “fairness, dignity and respect”.
+If ADP works its useful for the rest of the UK to know and ask why not here?

 DLA example forms :